 - N. Person St., 701 N. Person St. (close to The Station, Crawford and Son, Oakwood Pizza Box, William & Company, Oak City Cycling Project)

 - Tucker & Glenwood, 439 Glenwood Ave.
 (Armadillo Grill, C. Grace, Raleigh Beer Garden, Southern Charred, Milk Bar)

 - Davie & Dawson, 319 W. Davie St. (Crank Arm Brewing, Videri Chocolate Factory, The Pit, Boxcar Bar + Arcade)

 Future stations at or near the North Carolina Museum of Art, Transfer Co.
-Food Hall, State Farmers Market, Cameron Village, the North Carolina Museum of Natural Sciences and North Carolina Museum of History, Dorothea Dix Park and more are expected go live in early spring 2019.
+Food Hall, State Farmers Market, Village District, the North Carolina Museum of Natural Sciences and North Carolina Museum of History, Dorothea Dix Park and more are expected go live in early spring 2019.